FabricMC/fabric-docs/develop/networking.md

 @[code lang=java transcludeWith=:::use_entity_callback](@/reference/latest/src/client/java/com/example/docs/network/basic/ExampleModNetworkingBasicClient.java)

-We create an instance of our `GiveGlowingEffectC2SPayload` with the necessary arguments.
+We create an instance of our `GiveGlowingEffectServerboundPayload` with the necessary arguments.
 In this case, the network ID of the targeted entity.

 @[code lang=java transclude={51-51}](@/reference/latest/src/client/java/com/example/docs/network/basic/ExampleModNetworkingBasicClient.java)

-Finally, we send a packet to the server by calling `ClientPlayNetworking.send` with the instance of our `GiveGlowingEffectC2SPayload`.
+Finally, we send a packet to the server by calling `ClientPlayNetworking.send` with the instance of our `GiveGlowingEffectServerboundPayload`.

 @[code lang=java transclude={52-52}](@/reference/latest/src/client/java/com/example/docs/network/basic/ExampleModNetworkingBasicClient.java)

 ### Receiving a Packet on the Server {#receiving-a-packet-on-the-server}

-This can be done in the **common initializer**, by calling `ServerPlayNetworking.registerGlobalReceiver` and passing a `CustomPayload.Id` and a `PlayPayloadHandler`.
+This can be done in the **common initializer**, by calling `ServerPlayNetworking.registerGlobalReceiver` and passing a `CustomPayload.Type` and a `PlayPayloadHandler`.

 @[code lang=java transcludeWith=:::server_global_receiver](@/reference/latest/src/main/java/com/example/docs/networking/basic/ExampleModNetworkingBasic.java)